Maryland Bay-Friendly Farm Certification Program (formerly known as the Farm Stewardship Certification and Assessment Program (FSCAP))

-FSCAPCert (2)The Maryland Association of Soil Conservation Districts (MASCD) has established the Farm Stewardship Certification and Assessment Program (FSCAP) to acknowledge those farmers who are good stewards of their natural resources and to encourage and reward farmers to put more conservation best management practices (BMPs) on the land.
+Many years ago the Maryland Association of Soil Conservation Districts (MASCD) established the Farm Stewardship Certification and Assessment Program (FSCAP) to acknowledge those farmers who are good stewards of their natural resources and to encourage and reward farmers to put more conservation best management practices (BMPs) on the land.
+Now, the program has been rebranded and is called the Maryland Bay-Friendly Farm Certification Program.

 1. Even’ Star Organic Farm, Brett Grohsgal & Gretchen Bergmark, Organic Vegetables, 104 acres